madewhatnow/OpenProjectRaspberryPi/index.md

 admin.save! # Watch the output for errors
 ```
 The final command should return 'true'.
 Use the new password to login.

+### I see an error message when accessing the login page
+"Could not spawn process for application /home/openproject/openproject: A timeout occurred while starting a preloader process."

+Discovered, solved & reported by Matteo Nespoli (thanks!): Add "PassengerStartTimeout 200" line to passenger.conf, as outlined here: https://community.bitnami.com/t/openproject-8-3-2-0-stack-not-working-after-fresh-install/67444/12

 ### Test emails work, but notifications don't arrive